-According to the Sun Sentinel, who did not have the identity of the woman, Solomon died Tuesday afternoon after falling 15 stories from the roof of the Marine Tower Condominiums on Las Olas Boulvard.
+According to the Sun-Sentinel, who did not have the woman’s identity, Solomon died Tuesday afternoon after falling 15 stories from the roof of the Marine Tower Condominiums on Las Olas Boulevard.

 Authorities at the scene initially said the body was of a construction worker, but executives at Delray Beach-based Carousel Development & Restoration told Local 10 News they did not employ any women as construction workers.

-An on-site supervisor for the company claimed the woman jumped off the roof and landed on the scaffolding below.
+An on-site supervisor claimed the woman jumped off the roof and landed on the scaffolding below.

-Originally from Washington D.C., Shelly Solomon, 51, had been living in Florida full-time since she was 11.
-In college, she was an All-American tennis player having won the NCAA team championship, then turned professional in 1982.
+Originally from Washington D.C., Shelly Solomon, 51, lived in Florida full-time since she was 11.
+She was an All-American tennis player in college, having won the NCAA team championship, then turned professional in 1982.
 She graduated Magna Cum Laude from UCLA with a B.A. in Political Science then graduated Magna Cum Laude from Nova University Law School.

 After being admitted to the Florida Bar in 1992, Solomon became an Assistant State Attorney for Broward County.
-She then went on to become a Partner and Of Counsel for a Coral Springs law firm and a volunteer for Legal Aid Services.
+She then became a Partner and Of Counsel for a Coral Springs law firm and a volunteer for Legal Aid Services.

-Memorial services held at the Star of David Memorial Gardens at 3:15 on Sunday, October 12, 2014 7701 Bailey Road, North Lauderdale, Florida.
-Family requests family members and close friends.
-Private graveside service following for family.
+Memorial services were held at the Star of David Memorial Gardens on October 12,

-EDITOR’S NOTE: I helped Solomon initially with her 2012 School Board campaign with media and photography.
+EDITOR’S NOTE: I initially assisted Solomon with her 2012 School Board campaign with media and photography.
 I am saddened for her four children that have lost an incredible mother.